A topic from the subject of Analytical Chemistry in Chemistry.

 • Uses chemical reactions to identify and measure the concentration of analytes.

-• Various techniques include titrimetry, gravimetry, and electrochemistry.
+• Various techniques include titrimetry, gravimetry, precipitation reactions, and electrochemistry.

 Main Concepts:

-Wet chemical analysis plays a crucial role in various fields such as environmental monitoring, pharmaceuticals, and forensic science.
+Wet chemical analysis plays a crucial role in various fields such as environmental monitoring, pharmaceuticals, food safety, industrial quality control, and forensic science.
+It provides a fundamental basis for many analytical techniques and remains a valuable tool in chemical analysis.

 Wet Chemical Analysis: Titration Experiment